Olivia Wahnon de Oliveira

 Biography

-Olivia Wahnon de Oliveira has graduated from the University of Brussels (ULB) and has two Master’s degrees in Philosophy and Musicology (History of Arts).
-She completed her education by obtaining the Aggregation and the CAPAES.
+Olivia Wahnon de Oliveira is a graduate of the university of Brussels (Université libre de Bruxelles ULB) with two Master's degrees, both in Philosophy and Musicology (History of Art).
+She completed her training with the agrégation and CAPAES.

-As librarian in one of the most renowned libraries in the world, Olivia Wahnon de Oliveira cares very much about the promotion of in-house collections through collaboration with concert programmes or exhibits, takes part into radio shows, writes online publications, is published in specialized press or is invited to speak at symposiums or congresses.
+As a librarian in one of the world's most renowned libraries, Olivia Wahnon de Oliveira has been very much involved in promoting the in-house collections, collaborating on concert programs or exhibitions, taking part in radio broadcasts, writing online publications, being published in the specialist press or invited to speak at symposia or congresses.

-Olivia Wahnon de Oliveira regularly publishes articles in the Belgian Musicology Bulletin such as:
+Olivia Wahnon de Oliveira regularly publishes articles in the Revue belge de musicologie, such as:

 • "Du Recueil général des opéra bouffons (Liège, 1771-85) ou de l’histoire d’une contrefaçon de plus en plus avouée" (vol. LI, 1997, pp. 101-135) ;